-- The ATCP rules do, however, define 18 terms for flavor characteristics of cheese and 20 for body and texture characteristics (including broken down, coarse, corky, crumbly, curdy, firm, gassy, mealy, open, pasty, pinny, reasonably firm, short, slitty, smooth, "solid, compact and close," sweet holes, translucent, waxy and weak), all of which have their own regulatory definitions.
+- While the ATCP rules don’t define things such as “highly pleasing,” they do define 18 terms for flavor characteristics of cheese and 20 for body and texture characteristics (including broken down, coarse, corky, crumbly, curdy, firm, gassy, mealy, open, pasty, pinny, reasonably firm, short, slitty, smooth, “solid, compact and close,” sweet holes, translucent, waxy and weak), all of which have their own regulatory definitions.

 Rules About Our… Toilets?